Why The Right Word Choices Result in Better Writing

 Repetition: when the same words and phrases are repeated in a short space, they act like clichés.
 They become tiresome and meaningless.
 Some words have to be repeated, especially articles, prepositions, and conjunctions.
 If we’re writing a story set on a submarine, the word submarine (or sub) will get repeated frequently.
 That’s to be expected.
 However, repetitive descriptive words get monotonous.
 Every girl is pretty, every stride is long, everybody taps their keyboards.
 The fix: look for words that can be replaced with synonyms and avoid using the same descriptive words over and over again.

 Connotation: with all the synonyms available, choosing the right one can be a challenge.
 Each word has a meaning but most words also have connotations, which skew the meaning in a particular direction.
 Connotations are implied or emotional meanings that overlap a word’s official meaning.
 If your character is going home, there is a much different implication than if the character is going to her house.
-The fix: when choosing synonyms, consider the underlying meaning and emotional flavor of each possibility.
+The fix: when choosing synonyms, consider the underlying meaning and emotional flavor of each option.

 Precision: the best word choices are specific.
 One word will be vague and non-descript while another will be vivid and descriptive.
 Consider the following sentences: